 Adjectives, Adverbs, and Prepositions

-(binary question marker) (used at end of sentence)
+(binary question marker) (used at beginning of sentence)

 an fi e